UTDallasEPICS/Teambuilder/README.md

 Node.js is what allows us to write all our applications in JavaScript.
 Usually, JavaScript is run only in a web browser.
 By building on top of Node.js, we can write code that is executed on the server, simpler to write, and/or more secure.

 Docker is a container framework.
 Containers allow us to standardize the environment that software runs on.
-In the case of this project, we use Docker to run the PostgreSQL database.
+In the case of this project, we use Docker to run the SQLite database.
 By running the database in a container, the database of every person on the team will be configured exactly the same way.
 Since databases are quite complex applications, this greatly reduces the likelihood of experiencing issues with the database.

 ### Installing React